Guy1m0/ZKML-Benchmark/README.md

 The argments needed for each frameworks may vary.

-> For socathie, need to do the trusted setup first
+> For socathie, need to do the setupt-circom.sh and then trusted setup first